-We presented a virtual microcontroller, a clean intuitive microcontroller that allows a beginning embedded programming student to concentrate on structured embedded programming while still learning important low-level resource concepts related to interrupts, timers, and UARTs.
-We implemented the VuC on several physical devices including an AVR microcontroller and an FPGA, and redesigned a complete introductory course set of labs for the VμC.
+Embedded programming training often involves numerous low level details that often detract from learning structured high level embedded programming concepts.
+As a solution, we presented the virtual microcontroller, a clean intuitive microcontroller that allows a beginning embedded programming student to concentrate on structured embedded programming while still learning important low-level resource concepts related to interrupts, timers, and UARTs.
+We implemented the V $\mu$ C on several physical devices including an AVR microcontroller and an FPGA, and redesigned a complete introductory course set of labs for the V $\mu$ C. We plan on making templated versions of the virtual microcontroller source freely available to the public to use and modify as needed.
+Templated versions would allow instructors to quickly and easily have virtual microcontrollers running on their own available platforms.
+We also plan on making the virtual microcontroller simulator freely available.